tianzhuo112/VTMagic/README.md

 ### CocoaPods

 VTMagic is available through [CocoaPods](http://cocoapods.org).
-To install it, simply add the following line to your Podfile:
+To install it, simply add the following line to your Podfile, and then import <VTMagic/VTMagic.h>:

 ```ruby
 pod "VTMagic"